waltdisgrace/learn-katacoda/stratis/step5.md

 # Add a block device to a pool

 All pools contain a data tier, which contains one or more block devices used to store data.
-The block devices used to create the pool belongs to the pool's data tier.
+The block devices used to create the pool belong to the pool's data tier.

 You can add additional block devices to a pool as data devices, thereby increasing the disk space provided to Stratis devices.
 This is helpful when you have exhaused the available space initially allocated to the pool.